 The professor of children’s mental health at the University of Ottawa, Tracy Vaillancourt, said that “Ninety-nine-point-nine per cent of bullying behavior is repetitive.
 Bullying does not mean being teased for once” So the iterance of the act is a factor.

 More details on cyber bullying legislation can be referred from the following fellow topic on resources.infosecinstitute.com

 We will be covering a basic scenario, list of potential threats and solutions for cyber bullying.

-What would you do if you were Marilyn or principal of the school in this situation?
-What would you do if you were Marilyn’s close friend and wanted to help?
-How could those people who spread the rumors understand how horrible their actions were?
+What would you do if you were Megan or the principal of the school in this situation?
+What would you do if you were Megan’s close friend and wanted to help?
+Should Jake be punished — how?